openstack/ironic/doc/source/admin/raid.rst

 * There is no support for partition images, only whole-disk images are supported with Software RAID.
 See :doc:`/install/configure-glance-images`.

+* In UEFI mode, the Ironic Python Agent creates EFI system partitions (ESPs) for the bootloader and the boot configuration (grub.cfg or grubenv) on all holder devices.
+The content of these partitions is populated upon deployment from the deployed user image.
+Depending on how the partitions are mounted, the content of the partitions may get out of sync, e.g. when new kernels are installed or the bootloader is updated, so measures to keep these partitions in sync need to be taken.

 Image requirements
 ------------------